Last updated on 2026-05-15

 Graduates of the Personal Support Worker Acute Care program can pursue a variety of rewarding career paths in Canada.
 Here are some potential job options:

-- Personal Support Worker: Assist clients with daily living activities, providing care in homes, long-term care facilities, or hospitals.
+- Personal Support Worker (PSW): Assist clients with daily living activities, providing compassionate care in homes or healthcare facilities.

 With the increasing demand for personal support workers in Canada’s healthcare system, graduates can expect a fulfilling career that makes a significant impact on the lives of others.